Monday, May 31, 2004

 6:30 AM, Friday, May 7:

 When I woke up on Friday I was thinking about these things when I felt something.
-Naw, I didn't feel anything.
+Nah, I didn't feel anything.
 Wishful thinking as usual.

 GUSH!

-Oh THAT was something!
+Oh that was something!
 Aside from the full moon on the 4th, there had been nothing prior to my water breaking that gave me any sense that the end of suffering was near.
 But here it was!
-And unlike the trickle with my son, someone turned on a water hose with Elise.
-I surfed the amniotic wave all the way down the hall alerting (loudly) to my husband and son that it was most definitely time.
+And unlike the trickle with my son, the Hoover Dam broke with Elise.
+I surfed the amniotic wave all the way down the hall alerting loudly to my husband and son that it was most definitely time.
 And I was freaking.
 I don't know that I really ever honestly anticipated that the day would come.

-The gushing was such that I worried that Elise's head was not entirely blocking the cervix... which made me worry about cord prolapse, a rare but deadly condition.
+The gushing was such that I worried that Elise's head was not entirely blocking the cervix, which made me worry about cord prolapse, a rare but deadly condition.
 What does "rare" mean to me, the queen of rare illnesses?
 I know two people who have had cord accidents involving prolapse and it is heartbreaking.
-And it didn't help that I had stupidly watched E.R. the night before with Carter's baby dying from a cord accident.
-So I worried... which means I got back into bed and refused to get out.
+And it didn't help that I had stupidly watched a popular hospital drama on TV the night before that portrayed a main character’s baby dying from a cord accident.
+So I worried.
+Which means I got back into bed and refused to get out.
 My husband threatened that he would call an ambulance if I didn't make my way to the van.
-Gushing, gushing.
+Gushing.
 Terror.
 I stuck a towel between my legs and crawled to the van, somehow getting in without dropping the cord through.

 We went to the emergency room where they put me on a gurney and wheeled me up to labor and delivery.
 Room six!
 There they checked me out and assured me that cord prolapse would not be an issue in my case.
 Feeling relieved, I got up and took a shower.
 When my water broke with my son I had contractions immediately.
 I wasn't contracting very regularly or very powerfully with Elise, so the shower actually felt great!